d2s/Documentation/docs/UserConfiguration.md

 ### No rsync i path

 The views below is what happens if a not valid rsync path is set.
-First of a error is presented in bottom of user configuration.
+An error is presented in bottom of user configuration.

 ![](screenshots/master/userconfig/user2.png)

-If there is a missing rsync in optional path no execution of tasks is allowed (it gives no meaning of executing a task without a rsync).
+If there still is a missing rsync in optional path no execution of tasks is allowed (it gives no meaning of executing a task without a rsync).

 ![](screenshots/master/userconfig/user3.png)